 How has this happened to our nation?
 Well, my thoughts are that people don’t know how to achieve a healthy body anymore, because there is so much conflicting information written about diet and exercise.

-Thankfully, I came across this neat little website for the people of West Sussex http://www.westsussexwellbeing.org.uk/topics/healthy-eating/what-is-a-healthy-diet which simplifies all people need to know and do to lead a healthy lifestyle.
+Thankfully, I came across this neat little website for the people of West Sussex (check it out here) which simplifies all people need to know and do to lead a healthy lifestyle.

-So, despite these shocking obesity statistics, and that claims that losing weight on junk food should be praised, there is still hope.
-People looking for an answer on how to lead a healthy lifestyle, it is around and you really don’t need to dig deep to find it.
+So, despite these shocking obesity statistics and the claims that losing weight on junk food should be praised, there is still hope.
+People looking for an answer on how to lead a healthy lifestyle, know that quick fixes will not solve long-term issues.
+Healthy living requires time, effort and maintenance.
+But once you get the knack for it, it’ll be second nature to you, and you’ll never turn back.

 Your body is a temple.
 It should be cherished.
-Sometimes it’s better to go back to the basics.
+And sometimes, it’s better to go back to the basics.